ysyk2021/how-to-stay-motivated-and-achieve-your-goals-in-the-workplace/src/chapter-4-2.md

-# Techniques for Building Self-Confidence, Practicing Positive Self-Talk, and Embracing Challenges

 In this chapter, we will explore techniques that can help you build self-confidence, practice positive self-talk, and embrace challenges to stay motivated and achieve your goals in the workplace.